loda-lang/loda-lang.github.io/list6.markdown

 * [A300523](https://oeis.org/A300523) ([program](/edit/?oeis=300523)): a(n) = (5*n + 5)*(5*n + 6)*(5*n + 7)/6.
 * [A300559](https://oeis.org/A300559) ([program](/edit/?oeis=300559)): a(n) = n*(n+1)!/2 + 1.
 * [A300576](https://oeis.org/A300576) ([program](/edit/?oeis=300576)): Number of nights required in the worst case to find the princess in a castle with n rooms arranged in a line (Castle and princess puzzle).
+* [A300613](https://oeis.org/A300613) ([program](/edit/?oeis=300613)): Number of partitions of the n-dimensional hypercube resulting from a sequence of n n-sections, each of which divides any part perpendicular to any of the axes.
 * [A300622](https://oeis.org/A300622) ([program](/edit/?oeis=300622)): Denominators of sequence whose exponential self-convolution yields sequence 1, 2, 3, 5, 7, 11, 13, ...
 (1 with primes).
 * [A300656](https://oeis.org/A300656) ([program](/edit/?oeis=300656)): Triangle read by rows: T(n,k) = 30*k^2*(n-k)^2 + 1; n >= 0, 0 <= k <= n.
 * [A300659](https://oeis.org/A300659) ([program](/edit/?oeis=300659)): Product of digits of n!.